willglynn/ford-wifi-is-broken.com/index.md

 > I want to know that some technical resource at Ford has actually **looked** at this information.
 If they did, I guarantee they would have more to say than "the cause of the concern is the customer’s connection point".

+I registered `ford-wifi-is-broken.com` on December 6 and redirected it to [the GitHub gist](https://gist.github.com/willglynn/75d1c722f21366f98841411a3c93fe74) that had been tracking this information.
+I wanted it to be easy for anyone at Ford to find my description of the problem.

 On December 20, [I wrote again](/2016/12/20/email-1482274095.html):

 > It's been over two weeks since our last contact.
 On my end, I've made my writeup accessible via a shorter link: [http://ford-wifi-is-broken.com/](http://ford-wifi-is-broken.com/)